Alaska is expensive. Every time I travel out of state I am reminded that nearly anywhere in the world (except Switzerland) is cheaper than up here.

 Many things are closed.
 Sometimes the roads close due to weather and your plans need to change last minute (but maybe you can’t cancel last minute).
 You can’t pitch a tent or rent an RV in the winter.
 So although Alaska’s off-season could be less expensive, it may not be as cheap as you think.

 Summer is the most popular time to see Alaska, which means it’s also the most expensive.
-Summer in Alaska, for the most part, is the end of May, June, July, and August.
+Summer in Alaska, for the most part, is May through mid-September.
 It’s a short season.
 The height of summer is June and July.

 If you want to visit in these months and stay on budget, you will want to book super early to get the best rates.
 This means booking about 9-12 months in advance.
 In the summer, you can pitch a tent, rent an RV, and bring less clothing and gear which will also save you money.